MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Adds a primary user to one or more devices in the Configuration Manager hierarchy.

 ### [Add-CMUserCollectionDirectMembershipRule](Add-CMUserCollectionDirectMembershipRule.md)
-Adds a direct membership rule to one or more Configuration Manager user collections.
+Add a direct membership rule to a user collection.

 ### [Add-CMUserCollectionExcludeMembershipRule](Add-CMUserCollectionExcludeMembershipRule.md)
-Adds an exclude membership rule to one or more Configuration Manager user collections.
+Add an exclude membership rule to a user collection.

 ### [Add-CMUserCollectionIncludeMembershipRule](Add-CMUserCollectionIncludeMembershipRule.md)
-Adds an include membership rule to one or more Configuration Manager user collections.
+Add an include membership rule to a user collection.

 ### [Add-CMUserCollectionQueryMembershipRule](Add-CMUserCollectionQueryMembershipRule.md)
-Adds a query membership rule to one or more Configuration Manager user collections.
+Add a query membership rule to a user collection.

 ### [Add-CMWebApplicationDeploymentType](Add-CMWebApplicationDeploymentType.md)
 Adds a web application deployment type.